ArianGohari/nvim-config/README.md

 # nvim config

 Plain lazy.nvim + mini.nvim setup.
-Migrated from LazyVim because the distro got in the way more than it helped.

 No file tree, no tab bar, no dashboard.
 LSPs are system-installed (brew/npm/pip), same as Helix.
 Mason is only used for DAP adapters.